litchipi/tmuxp_session_creator/README.md

 ## Manually edit the file
 All the sessions files are located in `~/.tmuxp/`, with the session name as a json filename.
 **Please do not touch the "layout" field as this would break `tmuxp`**.

+# Demo
+The demo of that tool can be seen at https://asciinema.org/a/443482